Sign up for weekly AppOps insights.

 In the release process, you generally won’t want to use any sensitive data for testing.
 However, sometimes you need to use it to test how a specific type of data responds to a change.
 And when it comes to financial data, you need to make sure it’s adequately protected during the testing stage.

 Of course, you can always use dummy data.
 However, if the data isn’t as close to the real data in your production environment as possible, it will impact the quality of your changes.
-So you need a way to provide your developers with high-quality test data without giving them access to sensitive information.
+So you need a way to provide your developers with test data you replicate from production without giving them access to sensitive information.

 How to Protect Sensitive Data During Testing